Making it happen.

-Mariecar Mendoza is a Features Digital Editor for the Los Angeles News Group, a role she has recently transitioned into after less than a year as a general assignment multimedia reporter for the Los Angeles Daily News.
-Before moving to Los Angeles in the summer of 2012, she worked as a multimedia reporter for The Desert Sun in Palm Springs for nearly 6 years.
+Mariecar Mendoza is a Features Digital Editor for the Los Angeles News Group, specializing in the topics of music, food and festivals.
 She was a Chips Quinn Scholar in 2007, and has been involved with AAJA since 2006.
-Mariecar serves as an elected board member for AAJA-LA and is co-managing editor for Voices 2013, AAJA’s student convention project that pairs professionals with aspiring journalists as part of a rigorous multimedia training program.
+Mariecar serves as Vice President of Print for AAJA-LA and is an editor for Voices 2014, AAJA’s student convention project that pairs professionals with aspiring journalists as part of a rigorous multimedia training program.
+Follow her at @LANGMarMendoza.

 |Margaret Sharpe, Logistics Director